alitari/mockgo-server/README.md

 ## mockfiles and endpoints

 A mockgo-server configuration consist of one or multiple files in yaml format, the so called *mockfiles*.
 Each *mockfile* contains one or multiple *endpoints*.
-The *endpoint* defines criterias which qualify the endpoint to serve an incoming request.
+The *endpoint* defines criteria which qualify the endpoint to serve an incoming request.
 This process is called *matching*.
-The second configuration part of an *endpoint* is the defintion of the http response.
+The second configuration part of an *endpoint* is the definition of the http response.

 ```yaml
 endpoints: